Content Gating

 How It Works in FlipLink

 FlipLink's [lead capture](/features/lead-capture) feature lets you gate any flipbook or document with a customizable form.
-You choose which fields to require, such as name, email, phone, or company.
-You can set the gate to appear before the reader sees any content or after they preview a set number of pages.
-Collected leads are stored in FlipLink's built-in lead management system, and you can export them or connect to external tools through integrations.
+You choose which fields to require — name, email, phone, company, or custom fields — and decide whether the gate appears before the reader sees any content or after they preview a set number of pages.
+Collected leads are stored in FlipLink's built-in lead management system, where you can filter, export, or connect to external tools through [webhooks](/features/automation-and-integrations) and integrations.
+For monetized content, FlipLink's [document selling](/features/sell-documents) feature lets you place a payment gate powered by Stripe.

 Related Terms